muratk5n/thirdwave/en/index.md

 ---

 Not sure of his mgmt chops but a pro-progressive statement is made through the pick.
-D.C. is good guy, that's why the corporatist wing never liked him.
+The corporatist wing of Dems never liked Kucinich.

 NBC News: "Robert F. Kennedy Jr. names Dennis Kucinich as 2024 campaign manager"